request-laurent/sos.battle/README.md

 ------

 This projet a maven Project, you can also import the project in Eclipse or your favorit java editor.
-The battle engine use a mysql database for load & save your configurations, but you can run the app wihtout it.
+The battle engine use a MariaDB(kind of mysql) database for load & save your configurations, but you can run the app wihtout it.
 Configure your database in persistence.xml file, the tables are automaitcly created.
+However, you will have to create teh database yourself: connect with a mysql client to the db and run "create database battle".

 For maven standalone build & run :